e-perl-NOAA/surveyresamplr/README.md

 Seattle, WA 98195

-**Elizabeth Perl** (Elizabeth.Perl AT noaa.gov;
+**Elizabeth Perl** (Elizabeth.Gugliotti@noaa.gov;
 [@e-perl-NOAA](https://github.com/e-perl-NOAA))

-/Affiliate with ECS Federal in support of the Office of Science and Technology,
+Affiliate with ECS Federal in support of the Office of Science and Technology,

-National Marine Fisheries Service,
+National Marine Fisheries Service

 National Oceanic and Atmospheric Administration,